learn-academy-2023-hotel/week-5-assessment/interview-questions.md

 Researched answer:

 4. What are primary keys?
-Why are they important?
+Why purpose does a primary key serve?

 Your answer:

 Researched answer:

-5. What are the HTTP verbs?
+5. What are the five HTTP verbs?
 What is each verb's corresponding CRUD action?

 Your answer: